collabscore/documents/devdoc/output_omr.md

 }
 ```

+An *articulation* is any directive associated to a note.
+The known articulations belong to a fixed vocabulary.
+They correspond to "Articulations", "Dynamics" and "Expressions" in Music21.
+Instead, a "direction" is a free text (corresponds to a TextExpression in Music21).

 Lyrics are encoded as syllables, and embedded in an ``att_note`` object.
 Two cases:
   - No verses: A single syllable is put in the ``syllable`` property
   - Verses: an array of syllables is put in the ``verses`` property